-When I moved to Portugal, I didn't think crawfish would be a regular part of my life, except on visits back to the states.
-Wrong again!
+When I moved from Tennessee to Portugal in 2021, I didn't think crawfish would be a regular part of my life, except on visits back to the states.
 Turns out Portugal has its own native species of crawfish.
-And then Louisiana crawfish were introduced into Spanish waters in 1973.
+And then, Louisiana crawfish were introduced into Spanish waters in 1973.
 Six years later, they showed up in Portuguese rivers.

 Let's get this crawfish party started!

-(ingredient photo includes items for the cajun butter sauce for seafood, including onions, garlic, orange, cayenne, butter and lemon pepper)
+(ingredient photo shows both the crawfish boil ingredients, as well as ingredients for the Cajun Butter Sauce for Seafood, including onions, garlic, orange, cayenne, butter and lemon pepper)

 To begin, if using fresh crawfish, wash crawfish very well under running cool water.
 (Anything called a "mud bug" will require a good cleaning.)

-The recipe below is for 2-3 people.
-Begin by filling a stock pot or dutch oven about ¾ full of water (for 6 pounds of crawfish I used a very large Dutch oven.)
+This recipe feeds 2-3 people.
+Begin by filling a stock pot about ¾ full of water (for 6 pounds of crawfish I used a very large Dutch oven.)

 Add 2 tablespoons coarse sea salt, 2 tablespoons Old Bay Seasoning, 3 quartered onions, 2 bay leaves and a head of garlic cut in half to your pot of water.

-Next bring mixture to a boil over high heat.
+Bring the mixture back to a boil over high heat.
 Once boiling, add tiny red potatoes and corn.

 Bring the mixture back up to a boil.
 Once boiling, cover and cook 3-4 minutes, until the crawfish float to the surface and turn deep red.

 Transfer cooked crawfish, new potatoes, corn, onions and garlic to a second stock pot or roaster pan.
-Once it's all nestled in, toss your seafood and veggies in cajun butter sauce.
+Once it's all nestled in, toss your seafood and veggies in Cajun Butter Sauce or Blove's Seafood Boil Sauce.

-Next cover and let the crawfish soak in the butter sauce for 5-10 minutes.
+Cover and let the crawfish soak in the butter sauce for 5-10 minutes.
 After soaking, garnish with chives and lemon or orange wedges.
-Serve with extra sides of cajun butter sauce and spicy aioli.
+Serve with extra sides of Cajun Butter Sauce and Spicy Aioli.

-In the United states, the best time of year for Louisiana crawfish season begins as early as December and ends around July, although you can find quality frozen crawfish year-round.
+In the US, Louisiana crawfish season begins as early as December and ends around July, although you can find quality frozen crawfish year-round.

 My favorite addition is large, shell-on shrimp to make a crawfish and shrimp boil with all the sides.
-Crawfish bring a very particular flavor and shelling / eating experience to the party.
-But shrimp can do a lot of heavy lifting in filling up hungry bellies!
-There's just a lot more meat in a shrimp than a crawfish - which has a lot more "craw" than "fish" per crustacean 😉 If you're cooking for non-pescatarians, andouille sausage is a another fun and flavorful way to add volume to your seafood boil.
+There's just a lot more meat in a shrimp than a crawfish so including shrimp fills out your party.
+If you're cooking for non-pescatarians, andouille sausage is another fun and flavorful way to add volume to your seafood boil.

 While making your crawfish, popular veggie add-ins include mushrooms, artichokes, celery and fresh green beans.

-The spice mix and cajun butter sauce you use will likely contain some level of heat.
-To dial it up, I recommend adding an extra half teaspoon of cayenne pepper to your butter sauce.
+The spice mix and cajun butter sauce you use will have a mild to medium level of heat.
+To dial it up, add an extra half teaspoon of cayenne pepper to your butter sauce.
 Adding additional cajun seasoning to the boil water will dilute the spice, but adding it to the butter sauce will keep it spicy.
-Making and serving spicy aioli with an extra shot or two of hot sauce would also give you the spicy experience you're looking for at your crawfish boil.
+Serving Spicy Aioli with an extra shot or two of hot sauce would also give you the spicy experience you're looking for at your crawfish boil.

-To store, store your cajun butter sauce separate from your crawfish boil ingredients and store in the refrigerator for up to 3 days.
+To store, keep your Cajun Butter Sauce separate from your crawfish boil ingredients and store in the refrigerator for up to 3 days.

 - Total Time: 30 minutes